Lung Facts methodology

 Non-GBD disease areas

 Several respiratory conditions were not included within the GBD database or published literature.
 Or at least not in a way that we could extract data for a specific condition.
-Therefore, a systematic approach was taken to collect data for influenza, alpha-1-antitrypsin deficiency, bronchiectasis, cystic fibrosis, obstructive sleep apnoea and pulmonary vascular disease.
+Therefore, a systematic approach was taken to collect data for influenza, alpha-1-antitrypsin deficiency, bronchiectasis, cystic fibrosis, obstructive sleep apnoea and pulmonary vascular disease (2022 only).

 For influenza, incidence and mortality data were taken from the GBD 2017 Influenza Collaborators paper*, which was identified through systematic searches for GBD studies conducted in January 2022.